Duties of Singapore Company Directors

 Duty to disclose

-Section 77 of the Companies (Amendment) Act 2014 states that every director of the company should disclose his interest in any transaction with the company.
+The amended Companies Act states that every director of the company should disclose his interest in any transaction with the company.
 The interest in the transaction or proposed transaction should be disclosed at a meeting of the company directors.
 The section further states that a director joining a company shall disclose his or her affiliation (in the form of membership, officership or partnership) with any other corporation, firm or a limited liability partnership.
 This disclosure is made to the company, so that the company can assess the director’s potential conflict of interest in any transaction that may arise with the other corporation, firm or limited liability partnership at any future date.

 The directors must also ensure that other disclosures are made to avoid any conflict of interest.
 Conflict of interest arises when the personal interests of a director conflict with the interests of the company.
 For example, a conflict of interest will arise if a director of the company is also a shareholder of a competitor company.
 The Singapore Institute of Directors (SID) through its Statement of Good Practice 5, categorizes the following as situations where conflict of interest may arise: